dadavidson/ctf-readinesscheck/README.md

 * The script will instruct you on how to proceed from there.

 **Disclaimer -- this script is designed to work on Kali, Ubuntu, or other Debian based systems to solve basic OpenVPN errors.
 If you're using a non-recommended distribution then it is assumed that you can also troubleshoot these errors manually**

+*NOTE: At this moment exclusively designed for TryHackMe.
+Additive design is in progress for Hack The Box.*

 Any question or issues (or if connectivity problems persist), please ask in the [TryHackMe Discord server](https://discord.gg/F7ERYzz).
 Happy Hacking!